Skip to main content

 • ~/.gemini/tmp/{slug}/chats/session-*.json: full session transcripts

 What oobo extracts: Sessions, full conversations, native per-message token counts (input, output, cached, thoughts), model name, tool calls, session duration, summary.
-Hooks: Supported via GEMINI.md project file.
+Hooks: ~/.gemini/settings.json (installed automatically by oobo setup).

 OpenCode